 - 1 cup chicken stock

-- 1 cup coarsely chopped fresh cilantro leaves and tender stems, plus more leaves to garnish
+- 1 cup coarsely chopped cilantro, plus more leaves for garnish

 - 1 cup sour cream, plus more to garnish